 The nbsConfig Build Notecard Format (BNF) is a format used for "build" notecards in products that use nbsConfig.
-This notecard format is similar to INI files and TOML with some tweaks for optimizing parsing into the enLSD linkset data format used by the En LSL Framework.
+This notecard format is similar to INI files and TOML with some tweaks for optimizing parsing into the LNX linkset data format used by the En Framework.

 This document is formatted as a syntactical reference to help with debugging configuration notecard problems.
 If you are attempting to configure a product that uses nbsConfig, you should first refer to the comments in the notecard and the product's user manual to understand the configuration values that the product uses; the examples below are only a definition of the nbsConfig specification and aren't necessary unless you are running into errors when loading an nbsConfig build notecard.